 Here are some specific examples of how the two types of motors affect different performance factors:

-• Speed: Rear hub motors have a higher top speed than mid-drive motors.
+- Speed: Hub motors, particularly rear hub motors, generally have a higher top speed than mid-drive motors.
 This is because they are not limited by the bike's gear range.

 Decoding Efficiency: How Rear Hub vs Mid-Drive Motors Use Battery Power